MahmoudAhmadOsman/expressjs-RESTful-api/README.md

 ## Contributing
-Please, feel free to contrubute this and correct me if you see anything wrong about this project or if you have any sugguestions.
+Please, feel free to contrubute to this and correct me if you see anything wrong about this project or if you have any sugguestions that would also welcomed.

-### M Website
+### My Website
  Please, visit my website [netsansoftwarec.com](https://www.netsansoftware.com/)